ntmh12/da-projects/SEO CAMPAIGN/README.md

 ## 📂 Key Features

-This interactive Power BI dashboard provides a comprehensive overview of user behavior and website performance for an SEO campaign.
-Key capabilities include:

 - Total views, users, and conversion rate over time
 - Traffic by day, hour, and day of week
 - User segmentation by type (e.g. student, staff)